nyuhsl/data-catalog/README.md

 The Data Catalog provides an API which can create and retrieve entities in JSON format.

 ### Listing Entities
 Existing datasets and related entities can be retrieved by calling the appropriate endpoints.
-Each type of entity has a URL which corresponds to its class name (it's case-sensitive).
-This usually matches the filenames in the `src/AppBundle/Entity` directory, so you can use that as reference.
+Each type of entity has a URL which matches its class name.
+You can use the filenames in the `src/AppBundle/Entity` directory as a reference since they also match the class names.
 For example, the Dataset entity is defined in `Dataset.php`, so a list of datasets in your catalog can be found at `/api/Dataset/all.json`.
 Subject Keywords are defined in `SubjectKeyword.php`, so a list of all your subject keywords can be found at `/api/SubjectKeyword/all.json`.
 NOTE: The "all.json" is optional here, so `/api/Dataset` or `/api/SubjectKeyword` would work as well.

 A *specific* dataset (or other entity) can be retrieved using its "slug" property (which you'd need to know beforehand).
-So, the URL `/api/Dataset/ama-physician-masterfile` will return the JSON representation of the AMA Physician Masterfile.
+So, the URL `/api/Dataset/ama-physician-masterfile` will return the JSON representation of the AMA Physician Masterfile dataset.

 In addition, the Dataset endpoint has an optional `output_format` parameter, which allows you to choose from three different output formats depending on your use case (all are returned as JSON):
 - `default` - the default output format can be ingested directly by other data catalogs using this codebase